 Challenges she faced

-I have faced number of challenges in my life.
+I have faced a number of challenges in my life.
 When I arrived in Brisbane, I was the second lady to wear a Turban and first at the University of Queensland.
-I have faced racism and discrimination, however, I believe that it is important to be ‘educated’ and also engage with wider Australian community and share knowledge about Sikh faith this is best way to tackle racism.
+I have faced racism and discrimination, however, I believe that it is important to be ‘educated’ and also engage with wider Australian community and share knowledge about Sikh faith, is the best way to tackle racism.

 Can women have it all?